akhenakh/dico/README.md

 * To dict for public (eg user object, public can't see the fields email)
 * To dict for mongo db or sql saving
 * Transform field rename field before exporting, example: remove microseconds before public serialization on a datefield (as JSON cls hooks) or to transform id to \_id before serialize
-* pre save filter, pre owner filter, pre public filter
+* multiple filters, pre save filter, pre owner filter, pre public filter
 * Track modified fields, for example to use update only changed fields with mongo
 * Can serialize properties to owner and public dict
 * partial = not all fields, can create an object with only some fields you want to export (to avoid select * )